South Africa’s Philosopher Giants

 HOW’S THAT FOR A CONTRIBUTION FROM GREAT SOUTH AFRICAN THINKERS — PHILOSOPHER GIANTS INDEED!

-So now please get involved with our South African WTM Centre and help us bring the precious reconciling understanding of the human condition that we have in FREEDOM to the world — and by so doing fulfil Schreiner’s great hope that “somewhere, some time, some place” humans would “forgive” and “understand each other” at last.
+So now please get involved with our WTM South Africa Centre and help us bring the precious reconciling understanding of the human condition that we have in FREEDOM to the world — and by so doing fulfil Schreiner’s great hope that “somewhere, some time, some place” humans would “forgive” and “understand each other” at last.